Have you seen that Cubetto has arrived? Check out the Cubetto Kickstarter campaign, which launched TODAY, for more exciting information.

 What do you learn?

-As I mentioned before, the aim of Cubetto is to make programming accessible to children in preliterate years, introducing core programming concepts like debugging, the queue, and recursions, which are key elements of computational thinking (basically the process of breaking down tasks into a logical sequence of steps to reach an objective).
+As I mentioned before, Cubetto aims to make programming accessible to children in preliterate years by introducing core programming concepts like debugging, the queue, and recursions.
+These concepts are key elements of computational thinking (basically, the process of breaking down tasks into a logical sequence of steps to reach an objective).

 By taking programming away from the screen, and using a hands-on, block-based programming language, Cubetto develops these skills and logic in a way specifically tailored for early learning.